 While an entire publication or campaign designed to reach men can be a powerful tool, it’s not the only option.
 Some True North clients routinely cover men’s wellness topics among other content—both digitally and in print.
 Several create publications with designated departments and/or themed issues specifically for men’s health.

-When it comes to marketing to the men in your area, consider expanding on a national theme.
+When it comes to marketing healthcare to the men in your area, consider expanding on a national theme.
 For instance, “Movember” is a national awareness campaign for men that connects the idea of growing facial hair during the month of November to understanding the risks and getting screened for prostate and testicular cancer, as well as mental health issues.
 Incorporating the Movember concept into your hospital’s outreach efforts for November is one way to encourage men to turn to your facilities for screenings and care.

 Another approach to engaging men in healthcare conversations is making offices more welcoming to them.
 Think man cave rather than exam room.
 Whether it’s by offering complimentary Wi-Fi or outfitting the lobby with comfortable leather furniture, designing a space with men in mind—much like women’s health facilities do for their patients—could pay off.
+Consumer feedback is important, so ask you visitors what they would like to see from their provider.